Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/07-update-item.md

 ### Analysis
 1. `e` is the default variable name for an Event Listener.
 Here, `e` represents the input field `updateNumber`, which was passed as a parameter using `this` on the HTML page.
-2. We pass the value of the input field directly into the URL with a template literal.
+2. We pass the value of the input field supplied by the user directly into the URL with a template literal.
 Because `e` is already defined as the input field, we don't need to use a function to get another reference to it.
 3. We call the DOM element we want to modify and set it to a variable to be accessed later.
-4. If no item in the database matches the id we've supplied, response comes back undefined.
+4. If no item in the database matches the `id` we've supplied, the response comes back undefined.
 A blank return statement tells the program not to return anything and just to move on.
-Remember that not only does the id have to match what's in the database, but `user.id` also has to match the `owner` property, signifying that the current user is the one who entered it.
+Remember that not only does the `id` have to match what's in the database, but `user.id` also has to match the `owner` property, signifying that the current user is the one who entered it.
 5. We could use `innerHTML` to set the value, but that method doesn't work with `<input>` elements.
 Instead, we use `value` to insert our data into the field.

+Again, this function will not run until a key is lifted after being pressed.

 ### Testing
 1. If your client and server should still be running; if not, restart them.